 Michael is Director of The Digital Humanities Institute.
-He has over 25 years of experience in developing, managing and delivering large collaborative research projects in the humanities and heritage subject domains.
+He has over 25 years of experience in developing, managing and delivering large collaborative research projects and technology R&D in the humanities and heritage subject domains.
 He was Principal Investigator on the following projects: Connecting Shakespeare (HEIF), Dewdrop (Jisc), Reinventing Local Public Libraries (HEIF), and Manuscripts Online (Jisc); Co-Investigator on the following projects: Intoxicants and Early Modernity (ESRC/AHRC), Linguistic DNA (AHRC), Beyond the Multiplex (AHRC) and Ways of Being in the Digital Age (ESRC); and has been the technical lead on a wide number of projects such as Digital Panopticon (AHRC).

 Michael oversees the work of the DHI which includes: